 Etiquette For Personal Electronic Devices

-I will use my cell phone at school in a way that is respectful of others.
-Cell phone users can take these steps to avoid interfering with learning and offending others.
-Depending on the classroom and activities, individual policies of teachers may differ slightly regarding cellular/smart phone usage.
-Students are expected to meet teacher expectations.
+Digital devices must be used in a way that is respectful of others and appropriate for the situation.
+Users need to take these steps to avoid interfering with learning and to support a welcoming, caring, safe, and respectful environment for all.
+Depending on the classroom and activities, individual policies of teachers may differ slightly regarding electronic device usage.
+Students are expected to meet teacher expectations in all school and extracurricular settings.

 Proper Etiquette in the Classroom

 When in class, silence your phone and let calls/text messages go to voicemail to avoid a disruption.
 In most instances, turning your phone off may be the best solution.
 Don’t text message in class.
 This also goes for playing games, checking your email, and doing anything else with your cell phone.
 You are not going to be able to make effective use of time when you are distracted.
-Be discrete when listening to music.
-As with iPods/MP3, adjust the volume based on honouring the learning of others.
+Be discrete when listening to music with permission.
+This means adjusting the volume based on honouring the learning of others.

 Outside the Classroom